 Our primary objective is to maximize long-term shareholder value through a combination of financial performance and strategic asset positioning.
-Annually, we complete a comprehensive strategic planning process to assess and refine our strategic objectives in the context of our asset mix, the current market environment and opportunity set for growth.
+We utilize a comprehensive strategic planning process to assess and refine our strategic objectives in the context of our asset mix, the current market environment, opportunity set for growth and capital allocation.
 This process helps the management team allocate resources to a range of business opportunities with the goal to maximize long-term financial returns and competitive positioning.